The Hidden Conversation Between You and Your Terminal

 - It calls

-stdin,stdoutandstderr, which are still pointing at the slave side of the PTY. - The child calls
+stdin,stdoutandstderr, which are still pointing at the slave side of the PTY. - The child then calls

 exec()on/bin/cat.

-After exec(), the child process is now running cat.
-But the file descriptors carry over.
+After exec(), the child process is running cat instead of the shell.
+But again, the file descriptors carry over.
 So cat starts up with its stdin, stdout and stderr already wired to the same slave side that the shell was using a moment ago.

 line discipline

-The emulator is still on the master side.
-It has no idea that the program on the other end changed from bash to cat.
-As far as the emulator is concerned, it is still writing bytes into the master, the same way it was before.
+The emulator, meanwhile, is still sitting on the master side and has no idea that the program on the other end changed from bash to cat.
+As far as the emulator is concerned, it is still writing bytes into the master, exactly the way it was a second ago.

-One important detail.
+One detail is worth calling out here.
 Only one program should be the active reader on that slave at a time.
-If two processes both tried to read it, neither of them would get a clean stream.
-The kernel and the shell coordinate this by tagging one process group as the foreground group of the terminal.
-That is the group that gets the input.
-The shell itself steps out of the foreground while cat runs, and steps back into it when cat exits.
+If two processes both tried to read it, neither of them would get a clean stream of input.
+The kernel and the shell coordinate this by tagging one process group as the foreground group of the terminal, and that is the group that receives the input.
+When cat runs, the shell steps out of the foreground and lets cat be the foreground group, and when cat exits, the shell steps back in.

 Why The Line Discipline Matters

-The line discipline is easy to ignore in diagrams, but it is doing a lot of work.
+We kept saying we would come back to the line discipline, so here we are.
+It is easy to ignore in diagrams, but it is quietly doing a lot of the work you give the terminal credit for.

 In its default mode, called canonical mode, the line discipline: